ERNEST K. SMITH USNC-URSI STUDENT PRIZE PAPER COMPETITION

 Student Travel Support

-Students at U.S. universities may be awarded support from USNC URSI for travel to the 2018 National Radio Science Meeting.
+Students at U.S. universities may be awarded support from USNC-URSI for travel to the 2021 National Radio Science Meeting.
 Starting in 2011, USNC-URSI limited the number of students who are awarded travel support based on the availability of funds.
-Students applying for support will be required to report how many times they have previously received travel support to attend the NRSM in Boulder, and on what years.
-Priority will be given to those who have received previous student travel support the fewest number of times.
+Students applying for support will be required to report how many times they have previously received travel support to attend the NRSM in Boulder, and in which years.
+Travel support is often limited to a maximum of two times for each student.
 To be eligible to receive travel support, applicants must meet the following criteria:

-- Submit a complete application for travel support through the abstract/summary submission web page by the deadline of September 18, 2017.
+3. Submit a complete application for travel support through the abstract/summary submission webpage by the deadline of MONDAY, SEPTEMBER 20, 2020.
 Before you enter your abstract, click "Student Travel Support Application" to display the application.
 After filling out all the information, click "Submit" at the bottom of the page.

-- Awardees will still be required to pay the student registration fee to attend the meeting.
+- Awardees will still be required to register to attend the meeting and will be given a discount code for the registration fee..

-- All awardees must contact Ms. Pam Gamble at firstname.lastname@example.org immediately upon learning that he/she cannot attend the meeting so that appropriate repayment arrangements can be made.
+- All awardees must contact Ms. James Manning at firstname.lastname@example.org immediately upon learning that he/she cannot attend the meeting so that appropriate repayment arrangements can be made.

 Questions regarding student travel support should be addressed to Prof. Erdem Topsakal, Dept. of ECE, Virginia Commonwealth University, email@example.com.